vOLLUnteer UNITY COUNCIL

 The vOLLUnteer Unity Council is a programming council, student organization, and one of the major programs in the Center for Service-Learning and Volunteerism (CSLV).
 We plan large events, small one-time projects and ongoing programs.

 Our mission is to unite and empower the University community by engaging in quality volunteer service concentrating on San Antonio's Westside.
-VUC General Meetings for the Spring 2014 semester will be Jan 13, Jan 27, Feb 10, Feb 24, March 17, March 31, and April 14 from 12:15-1:00pm in Worden 1.
+VUC General Meetings for the Fall 2014 semester will be on designated Mondays from 12:15-1:00pm in the Worden Building.
 All OLLU students are invited to attend.
 Contact us at 434-6711, ext.
 2423 with any questions.